CrypticalStudios/crypticalstudios.com/README.md

 `$ npm install`
 `$ npm start`

 It uses Netlify dev to run local versions of the functions with auto-reloading.
-You'll be able to browse the site at http://localhost:8888 and the functions at http://localhost:8888/.netlify/functions/function-name
+You'll be able to browse the site at http://localhost:8888 and the functions at http://localhost:8888/.netlify/functions/function-name.
+This means you can make same-origin requests that will work locally and in staging / production using '/.netlify/functions/function-name'.
+See 'website/js/lambda-example.js' for a working demo.